lemmeristan/BebiChiken/README.md

 The default RAM.txt and ROM.txt is a fully working temperature / humidity / pressure / internal air quality monitor in a calculated update interval grabbing sensor data from BME680 and output to a SD1331 compatible 96x64 OLED display.

 Please report any issues via the issues tab, thank you!

+# Motivation

+This is part of a bigger picture: there is a game in development to teach anyone without formal education how to program in VHDL.
+The ultimate goal is to have the fastest, most efficient possible CPU with the most advanced features to enable automation from all walks of life, potentially producing many billionaires and lifting many people out of poverty.

 # License
 GPL 2